 I make vinaigrettes every day — seriously.
 I change them up with different vinegars and different oils, and add some sweeteners like honey now and again.
 Sometimes I replace about half of the vinegar with citrus juice.
 As a corporate caterer who makes a billion lunches, classic oil-vinegar-salt-and-pepper vinaigrettes sometimes just get boring — trust me.
 Which is why I reach for this sauce when I want to something new and different to add to salads, pastas, and every cooked meat.

-Head to the fridge and grab the butter and a small saucepan, and read on for how to make the sauce that might just change how you cook this fall.
+Head to the fridge and grab the butter and a small saucepan, and read on for how to make the sauce that might just change how you cook.

 3-Ingredient Brown Butter Sauce: Watch the Video

 Brown Butter + Vinegar + Dijon = A Sauce That Can Do Anything

 Three highly flavored ingredients are at the core of this sauce and together can go from salad dressing to a sauce for pasta with no more than a whirl in the blender and a shower of salt.
 Of course the addition of herbs makes this sauce sing louder, but the mix of brown butter, the vinegar of your choice, and Dijon still makes a sauce to bring into your cooking at every twist and turn.

 The core of the sauce, the brown butter, is a kitchen wonder.
 It's true that brown butter is most often used in sweet recipes, especially baking, but its nutty richness works like oil in most recipes, including this vinaigrette sauce.

 Brown Butter Vinaigrette Sauce for Salads